My Why

 The Making of The Word Witch – a behind-the-scenes exhibition exploring David Elliot’s illustrations for Margaret Mahy, toured nationally to museums and galleries across the country.

-Soled Out – a curated private collection showcasing limited-edition sneakers and streetwear as cultural storytelling.
+Soled Out – a co-created private collection showcasing limited-edition sneakers and streetwear as cultural storytelling.

 Abandoned Works by John Wishart – a sculptural exploration of artifacts and industry presented at South Island venues.